 Even the Family Aquatic Center is affordable.
 Adults are $5 a day and kids are $4 (ages 4–12).
 Kids under four are free!
 They have a 25-meter pool outside (2–12 feet deep) with two small waterslides for kids and a splash pad.

 The Little River Railroad & Lumber Company Museum

 The Little River Railroad & Lumber Company Museum has free admission and also welcomes donations.
 It gets its history from the logging industry in the Great Smoky Mountains National Park that occurred from 1901 until 1939.
 If your kids (or you) are into trains, be sure to put this stop in Townsend, TN, on your list (about 45 minutes to the west of Gatlinburg).
 They have a few engines outside as well as equipment supporting the logging business, like the log loader and portable houses that could be loaded onto flatcars to travel to worksites.
 They have a nice gift shop as well that has models and toys, books, souvenirs, and apparel.
-Visit their site to check hours of operation, as they vary throughout the year.
+Check their hours of operation, as they vary throughout the year.